One of our new favorite materials that we really love is the outdoor lightweight concrete. We find this to be a really nice and versatile material.

 One of the main ingredients for this lightweight concrete is coconut coir dust.
 Coconut coir dust is a natural material that has a variety of uses.

 It is known to be a versatile material.
-Rope made from coconut coir fiber does not sink, so when it is used in the shipping industry the weight of the ropes made from coconut coir fiber will not weigh down or drag the down the boats or buoys in the water.
+Rope made from coconut coir fiber does not sink, so when it is used in the shipping industry the weight of the ropes made from coconut coir fiber will not weigh down or drag down the boats or buoys in the water.

 Coconut Coir Dust

 The kind of coconut coir we use is called coconut coir dust.
 Coconut coir dust is also known as cocopeat, coir waste, or fiber dust.
-The reason this is such great material for crops is that it will retain water firmly and will release water to the plants’ overtime to allow them to grow.
-In many parts of the world, the coconut core dust is said to help fortify the crops against drought because of the properties of the coconut coir dust are able to hold the water in the soil.
+This is such an excellent material for crops because it will retain water firmly and release water to the plants over time to allow them to grow.

 The coconut coir fiber and coconut coir dust are all made from the outer shells of the coconut.
 For the coconut coir dust, the outer part of the coconut shell is ground into a fine dust powder.
-For the coconut coir fiber longer strands of the coconut are left.
+For the coconut coir fiber, longer strands of the coconut are left.

 Coconut Coir Dust – An Upcycled Product